Diana Rahima| Saleh Malas|Nour al-Din Ramadan

 Bartawi escaped his bombed house in the countryside of Damascus after the Syrian regime’s security services threatened to arrest him.
 He arrived in Denmark in July 2014 and obtained a residence permit on humanitarian grounds.

 At the time, Bartawi did not care what type of residence permit he was granted, particularly because it is renewed only every five years.
 His only concern was to reunite with his family that was still in Syria.
 The family arrived in Denmark five months later.

 Five years later, Bartawi was summoned to an interview, scheduled by the Immigration Service to investigate his status as a refugee, as well as the extent of his integration into the host society.

 Bartwai told Enab Baladi that, besides learning and mastering the Danish language, he and his family were quite active in the Danish community, and were not on any aid programs, governmental or humanitarian.

-However, Bartawi’s positive self-assessment failed to make the interview any less stressful, which he described as nine continuance hours of pressure.
-He felt that the immigration investigator had his mind set up on deporting him the minute he started the interview.
+However, Bartawi’s positive self-assessment failed to make the interview any less stressful, which he described as nine continuous hours of pressure.
+He felt that the immigration investigator had his mind set on deporting him the minute he started the interview.

-Several European countries are competing to get rid of their surplus share of Syrian refugees, who poured into Europe in numbers barely registered since World War II.
+Several European countries are competing to get rid of some of their Syrian refugees, who poured into Europe in numbers barely registered since World War II.

 To alleviate that burden the refugees constituted, some countries have been trying to circumvent a number of refugee-relevant laws to justify deportations.